-&lt;sup>58Indeed, Eldar and Grennan (2021) argue that by softening competition, common ownership of public firms gives start-ups the opportunity to enter.
+&lt;sup>51Indeed, Eldar and Grennan (2021) argue that by softening competition, common ownership of public firms gives start-ups the opportunity to enter.
 However, they also provide evidence that-acknowledging this opportunity-VCs concentrate their activities on markets with extensive common ownership.
 This causes VC-induced common ownership to increase with public-firm common ownership.

-&lt;sup>59That is because all channels through which $\lambda$ affects entry will diminish in magnitude when there are maverick firms.
-First, quantity-setting stage profit will not increase as strongly with $\lambda$ , because maverick firms will produce more when oligopolists reduce production as $\lambda$ increases.
-In other words, when maverick firms are present, the demand that the oligopolists face is more elastic, so the externality that one oligopolist imposes on the others by producing-thereby pushing down the price-is lower.
-Thus, there is a smaller externality to be internalized (as $\lambda$ increases) in the quantity-setting stage, so the effect of $\lambda$ on Cournot profit is milder.
-Similarly, the entry externality is also smaller, since by entering an oligopolist limits maverick entry.
+$^{52}$ That is because all channels through which $\lambda$ affects entry will diminish in magnitude when there are maverick firms.
+First, quantity-setting stage profit will not increase as strongly with $\lambda$ , because maverick firms will produce more when oligopolists reduce production as $\lambda$ increases (i.e., when maverick firms are present, the demand that the oligopolists face is more elastic, so the externality that one oligopolist imposes on the others by producing is lower).
+Second, the entry externality is also smaller, since by entering an oligopolist limits maverick entry.

-&lt;sup>60The post-entry overlapping ownership case can also be interpreted to address pre-entry overlapping ownership when it does not induce firms to internalize their entry externality.
+&lt;sup>53The post-entry overlapping ownership case can be interpreted to address pre-entry overlapping ownership when firms do not internalize their entry externality.